aikkala/user-in-the-box/README.md

 [Click here for a Youtube version (with subtitles)](https://youtu.be/-L2hls8Blyc)

-Please cite this paper if you use this repository
+Please cite this paper if you use this *User-in-the-Box* repository in your research.

 ```
 TODO add citation info in bibtex format